SiyingL/SiyingL.github.io/_pages/about.md

 # Welcome!

-I am a postdoctoral research scholar in Eudaimonia Institute and Economics department, Wake Forest University.
+I am a postdoctoral research scholar at the Eudaimonia Institute and Economics Department, Wake Forest University.
 You can find my contact information on the left-hand sidebar or below.

 I attended Wuhan University, China, double-majoring in Economics and Mathematics.
 I received my M.A. and Ph.D. in Economics from the University of Virginia.
 My primary research focuses on health economics and industrial organization.
 In particular, I am interested in if and how competition can lead to lower prices, and higher quality in the healthcare market.
 Additionally, I study how we can achieve better health outcomes through other channels such as reducing air pollution, promoting breastfeeding and preventing unnecessary opioid prescription.